 Myakka’s Alligator Point

 Our last stop was Alligator Point, and it did not disappoint.
 There was no shortage of gators, birds of prey and a few herons.
 With this visit, we only scratched the surface of the things to do and see in Myakka River State Park.
-I’m really looking forward to coming back, and experience more of what this “neighbor” Florida State Park has to offer.
+I’m looking forward to coming back, and experience more of what this “neighbor” Florida State Park has to offer.

 Alligator in “Alligator Point.”